WurthElektronik/Calypso-IoT-PnP-Design-Kit/README_KaaIoT.md

   ![KaaIoT SNTP sync](images/kaaiot-sntp-sync.png)

   d.
-The device connects securely to the KaaIoT platform and starts exchange of data.
+The device connects securely to the Kaa IoT platform and starts exchange of data.

   ![KaaIoT connect to platform](images/kaaiot-connect-to-platform.png)
   ![KaaIoT connected](images/kaaiot-connected.png)

-At this stage, the device is fully configured, securely connected and ready to use.
-On subsequent boot-up the device directly connects to the platform using the saved address and starts exchanging data with the platform.
+During the subsequent boot-up, the device directly connects to the platform using the saved address and starts exchanging data with the platform.

 ![KaaIoT send data](images/kaaiot-send-data.png)

-Connect the PC to the Internet by reconnect to the your local Wi-Fi network.
+Connect the PC to the Internet by reconnecting to your local Wi-Fi network.

-**Congratulations!** The set-up is now complete.
-It's not time to check the telemetry data on the cloud.
+**Congratulations!** The setup is now complete, and it's time to check the telemetry data on the cloud.

-## **View and interact with device on the KaaIoT platform**
+## **View and interact with device on the Kaa IoT platform**

-To access the device on the KaaIoT platform, navigate to "Devices -> Wurth application -> <Endpoint ID>".
+To access the device on the Kaa IoT platform, navigate to "Devices -> Wurth application -> <Endpoint ID>".

 ![KaaIoT endpoint](images/kaaiot-endpoint.png)